Richieone13/portfolio/README.md

 	_Tools: Pandas, numpy and Matplotlib_

 	- [Loan Prediction - Expected Completion Early July 19 (Working In Progress):](https://github.com/Richieone13/data_science_portfolio/blob/master/LoanPrediction/Loan%20Prediction%20for%20Mortgage.ipynb)
-	It has application in retail banking/finance, I believe it is a legal requirement in some countries to explain to the applicant why the loan was declined, and you can drill down and based on xyz, your loan is declined.
+	To be able to predict whether the applicant will be eligible for a loan.

-	- [California Housing Dataset (Complete):](https://github.com/Richieone13/data_science_portfolio/blob/master/California_Housing_Dataset/California_Housing_Exploration.ipynb) This is a dataset from O'Reilly textbook (Hands-On Machine Learning with Scikit-Learn & TensorFlow), on the Califorina Housing Market.
-I learnt different libraries using Python, i.e. importing, understanding and visualising the data.
-There are 20640 instances and 10 attributes in the dataset.
-The motivation of this exercise is to allow to explore different methodologies of making use of the dataset and finding interesting insight.
+	- [California Housing Dataset (Complete):](https://github.com/Richieone13/data_science_portfolio/blob/master/California_Housing_Dataset/California_Housing_Exploration.ipynb) This is a dataset from O'Reilly textbook (Hands-On Machine Learning with Scikit-Learn & TensorFlow) on the Califorina Housing Market.The motivation of this exercise is to carry out and end to end machine learning project.

 	<img src="California_Housing_Dataset/Household_Income_California_Graph.png" width="500">